-The rendering of Gaussian-Plus-SDF consists of two passes.
-In the first pass, a standard per-pixel raycast is performed on the SDF volume~\cite{vox_hashing, InfiniTAM_ISMAR_2015}, where each pixel’s corresponding ray is marched through the SDF voxels to find the zero crossing.
-Please refer to~\cite{InfiniTAM_ISMAR_2015} for further details.
+The rendering of Gaussian-plus-SDF consists of two passes.
+In the first pass, standard per-pixel ray-casting is performed on the SDF volume~\cite{vox_hashing, InfiniTAM_ISMAR_2015}, where the ray for each pixel marches through the SDF voxels to find the zero crossing, as in~\cite{InfiniTAM_ISMAR_2015}.
 When the zero-crossing point for a pixel $\mathbf{u}$ is found, we obtain the 3D surface vertex $\mathbf{V}^{g}(\mathbf{u})$ in the world coordinate system.
-Afterwards, we compute the RGB value $\mathbf{C}_t(\mathbf{u})$ of each pixel by linearly interpolating the colors of the eight neighboring voxels of $\mathbf{V}^{g}(\mathbf{u})$.
-The depth value $D_t(\mathbf{u})$ on the pixel is also obtained by projecting $\mathbf{V}^{g}(\mathbf{u})$ onto the image plane.
-In this way, the SDF-rendered image $\mathbf{C}_t$ and the depth map $D_t$ are available after the first pass rendering.
+Afterwards, we compute the RGB value $\mathbf{C}_t(\mathbf{u})$ for each pixel by linearly interpolating the colors of the eight neighboring voxels of $\mathbf{V}^{g}(\mathbf{u})$.
+The depth value $D_t(\mathbf{u})$ of the pixel is also obtained by projecting $\mathbf{V}^{g}(\mathbf{u})$ onto the image plane.
+In this way, the SDF-rendered image $\mathbf{C}_t$ and the depth map $D_t$ are available after the first rendering pass.

 In the second pass, the Gaussians are splatted onto the screen, with their colors and weights accumulated for each pixel in an order-independent way.
 We conduct depth culling on the Gaussians during Gaussian accumulation, using the SDF-rendered depth map $D_t$.
-The Gaussians whose center depths fail in the depth testing (i.e., being occluded by the scene surface) are ignored during rendering.
+Gaussians whose centers are occluded by the scene surface are ignored during rendering.
 Specifically, the accumulated Gaussian color and weight for a pixel $\hat{\mathbf{x}}$ are defined as